goauthentik/authentik/website/integrations/services/bookstack/index.md

 Edit the `.env` file inside of the `www` folder of Bookstack.

-Modify the following Example SAML config and paste incorporate into your `.env` file
+Modify the following example SAML config and incorporate it into your .env file

 ```bash
 # Set authentication method to be saml2